Preparing for Surgery

 What are the routine tests before surgery?

 Certain basic tests are done prior to surgery: a complete blood count (CBC), urinalysis and a chemistry panel, which gives a readout of about 20 blood chemistry values.
 Our Psychiatric Tests and Nutritional Assessment are also mandatory at FMC.
 Often a Glucose Tolerance Test is done to evaluate for diabetes, which is very common in people who are overweight.
 All patients but the very young get a chest X-ray and an electrocardiogram.
-Women may have a vaginal ultrasound to look for abnormalities of the ovaries or uterus.
 Many surgeons ask for a gallbladder ultrasound to look for gallstones.
 Other tests, such as pulmonary function testing, echocardiogram, sleep studies, GI evaluation or cardiology evaluation, may be requested when indicated.